 Detecting Early Skin Changes in Dark Skin Tones: NPIAP Pre-Conference Workshop

-Pressure injury assessment can be challenging for patients with dark skin tones.
-Whether it’s staging or documentation of darkly pigmented skin, the limitations of visual assessment are a clear barrier to health equity.
-Which is why we’re excited to participate in this important pre-conference workshop as part of the NPIAP 2023 Annual Conference.
+Pressure injury (PI) assessment is an essential aspect of healthcare, but it can be challenging for patients with dark skin tones.
+The limitations of visual assessment create a significant barrier to health equity, which is why a pre-conference workshop at the NPIAP 2023 Annual Conference will examine this issue and explore detection methods for skin changes.

 When: 3/16/2023 @ 12:30 PM (PT)